swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

     /// Returns the UTF8Span containing all the content up to the iterator's
     /// current position.
+    ///
-    public func prefix() -> UTF8Span
+    /// The resultant `UTF8Span` has the same lifetime constraints as `self`. public func prefix() -> UTF8Span

     /// Returns the UTF8Span containing all the content after the iterator's
     /// current position.
+    ///
-    public func suffix() -> UTF8Span
+    /// The resultant `UTF8Span` has the same lifetime constraints as `self`. public func suffix() -> UTF8Span
   }
 }
 ```